LincaMarius/ISAP-1_Instruction_Set/README.md

 Signals shown in Black: their activation has no influence on the Data BUS.

 *If we implement the Control Block using a ROM memory, the data in this table will be used to realize its content.*

+The Boolean equations for the signals that are active when the ADD instruction is executed are:
 -	EP = T1
 -	LAR = T1
 -	PM = T2